mubaidr/vscode-minimal-mist/README.md

 ### White Theme

 For those who prefer a lighter interface, Minimal Mist now offers a white theme option.
+Experience the same minimalist design with a light twist:

+- **Calm Light Background**: A lighter shade #faf9f8 to provide a soothing environment for daytime coding sessions.
+- **Enhanced Contrast**: Text and code elements are clearly visible, reducing eye strain while maintaining the theme's elegant simplicity.
+- **Unified Design**: The white theme maintains the streamlined, shadow-free design and simplified borders for a cohesive look.

+### Amber Theme

+For those who prefer a Brighter interface, Minimal Mist now offers a Amber theme option.
 Experience the same minimalist design with a bright twist:

-- **Calm Light Background**: A lighter shade #faf9f8 to provide a soothing environment for daytime coding sessions.
+- **Calm Light Background**: A lighter shade #fcf3d9 to provide a soothing environment for evening coding sessions.
 - **Enhanced Contrast**: Text and code elements are clearly visible, reducing eye strain while maintaining the theme's elegant simplicity.
 - **Unified Design**: The white theme maintains the streamlined, shadow-free design and simplified borders for a cohesive look.